The 12 PL games so iconic they’ve got their own Wikipedia page

 Southampton 0-9 Leicester (2019)

-Nobody expected this when the two sides kicked off on that Friday night a few years ago.
+Nobody expected this when the two sides kicked off on that Friday night three years ago.

 Hat-tricks for Ayoze Perez and Jamie Vardy, and goals from Ben Chilwell, Youri Tielemans and James Maddison left Southampton utterly humiliated.